rbleattler/mdop-docs/mdop/mbam-v25/deploy-mbam.md

 2. On the server on which the Recovery Database is configured, open SQL Server Management Studio, and verify that the **MBAM Recovery and Hardware** database is configured.

-3. On the server om which the Compliance and Audit Database is configured, open SQL Server Management Studio, and verify that the MBAM Compliance Status Database is configured.
+3. On the server on which the Compliance and Audit Database is configured, open SQL Server Management Studio, and verify that the MBAM Compliance Status Database is configured.

-4. On the server onm which the Reports feature is configured, open a web browser by using administrative credentials, and browse to the homepage of the SQL Server Reporting Services site.
+4. On the server on which the Reports feature is configured, open a web browser by using administrative credentials, and browse to the homepage of the SQL Server Reporting Services site.

    The default homepage location of a SQL Server Reporting Services site instance is as follows: http(s)://*\<MBAM Reports Server Name\>*:*\<port\>*/Reports.aspx